Streamlinelv/cartbounty/readme.txt

 4. How Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 5.0.2 =
+* Added filter "cartbounty_from_email" to change the From email address that sends out notifications about abandoned carts
+* Added abbreviation to country in abandoned cart table.
+Hover over country code to view its name
+* Added link to user's profile page for registered abandoned cart users in the "Name, Surname" column
+* Fixed issue with adding a manual WooCommerce order
+* Code cleanup

 = 5.0.1 =
 * CartBounty database table name renamed from "captured_wc_fields" to "cartbounty"